 3. Protect your shoulders.

 Shoulder rolls, shoulder stands, and all their variations can do a number on your shoulders, especially the top outer edge of your shoulder blade.
 Also known as the acromion, it’s the pointy bit you can feel when you reach across your body and try to touch the back of your opposite shoulder.
 I remember nearly a decade ago as a baby poler seeing a joke post on Instagram by someone who stuck maxi pads on her shoulders as a DIY floorwork hack!
 It’s weird that no one has come up with a solution for floorwork shoulder pain yet… PSYCH!
-BKKP has.
+Bee's Knees has.
 The Floorwork Shrug isn’t just a shirt; it’s more like a piece of essential equipment.
 It has padding that covers the shoulders, clavicle, top of the spine, and elbows to ease the pain of floorwork.

 4. Protect your knees.

 I’m sure you’re surprised that a pole dance knee pad company will tell you to wear knee pads!
-But here’s the truth: The Bee’s Knees Knee Pad was designed for floorwork.
+But here’s the truth: Bee’s Knees Knee Pads were designed for floorwork.
 The firm hand finish mesh compression fabric was chosen specifically for its breathability, durability, and slide-ability.
 Grippy knee pads that stick to the pole also stick to the floor, creating friction that can interrupt your floorwork flow.
 Bee’s Knees Knee Pads, on the other hand, slide easily on the floor, giving you the slide-ability you need for your most fluid floorwork flow.
 And if you need that skin-to-pole contact, just grab the straps, strip them off, and ride the chrome.

 If your body’s most sensitive areas are protected, you’ll move freely and without pain.
 That comfort will translate to your movement, ensuring your floorwork success.